TSEC-GEEKS/tsecgeeks.in/_posts/2022-4-1-AutoCAD-for-free.md

 ---
 layout: post
-title: Get your free copy of AutoCAD with Student Verification.
+title: Get your free copy of AutoCAD.
 ---

-Hello Geeks,

-This short post is to help you get AutoCAD software on your system at no costs.
+This short post is to guide you to get AutoCAD on your system at no costs using Student Verification.

 Firstly you need to visit [Autodesk educational products website.](https://www.autodesk.com/education/edu-software)